complexrehabsystems/ShoppingCart_Interview/README.md

 These operations are specified in a set of unit tests, and the project is complete when all unit tests are passing.

 After implementing code to pass all of the provided tests, please:
-1. Suggest unit tests that you think should be added.
+- A) Suggest unit tests that you think should be added.
-2. Propose a way to add the concept of a Discount to the ShoppingCart
+- B) Propose a way to add the generalized concept of a Discount to the ShoppingCart
-* e.g. percentage off cart total, buy one get one free, etc
+  - e.g. percentage off cart total, buy one get one free, etc
-* No need to implement Discounts -- this is just to gain insight into your software design thought process.
+  - No need to implement Discounts -- this is just to gain insight into your software design thought process.